hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 You must specify the username during the installation process.

+Additionally, you can specify an email address of a user that should receive admministrator mail from Open Grid Engine.

 ### What is the name of the cell for this installation?

 One product installation can be used to set up multiple compute clusters.
 Each cluster is identified by a